-3. Thinking you have to provide seating for everyone.
+Thinking you have to provide seating for everyone

 Unless you’re hosting a dinner party, your guests will probably spend most of the party on their feet, chatting.
 Usually people will only sit down at the very end of the party, when most guests have already left, so provide one or two conversational groupings of chairs, but don’t feel like you have to have a seat for every single person.
 You don’t want to wind up with a whole roomful of people, awkwardly standing around a bunch of unused chairs.

-4. Serving food and drink that take a ton of prep on the day of.
+Serving food and drink that take a ton of day-of prep work

-If you have your heart set on on serving handcrafted cocktails at your party, hire a bartender (or enlist a friend to do the honors) — otherwise you'll spend your whole party mixing and shaking, secretly resenting your guests for having such a good time.
+If you have your heart set on on serving handcrafted cocktails at your party, hire a bartender (or enlist a friend to do the honors) — otherwise you’ll spend your whole party mixing and shaking, secretly resenting your guests for having such a good time.
 Pitcher drinks will make your guests just as happy, and allow you to enjoy yourself too.
-The same goes for food that requires elaborate preparation — opt for something simpler, or even better, supplement with some appetizers from the frozen food section.
+The same goes for food that requires elaborate preparation — opt for something simpler, or even better, supplement with some appetizers from the frozen food section (Kitchn has even ranked their favorite frozen appetizers before).
 With some creative plating, your guests will never know the difference.

 You don’t have to hire a band or come up with the World’s Most Creative Playlist — but you do need something playing when guests arrive.
 Music provides a little background noise to make people comfortable during those awkward introduction stages, and it also helps set the tone for the entertainment to come.

-Especially if you've invited friends who don't know anyone else at the party, don't just welcome them and put a cocktail in their hand and then leave them on their own.
-Make sure to introduce them to one or two other folks at the party so they're not floating around on their own.
+Especially if you’ve invited friends who don’t know anyone else at the party, don’t just welcome them and put a cocktail in their hand and then leave them on their own.
+Make sure to introduce them to one or two other guests so they’re not floating around on their own.

 Hosting a party is more than a one-person job.
 No matter how much you prepare ahead of time, you’ll probably find yourself scrambling to get things ready at the last minute.
 If you enlist help — a spouse, a family member, a close friend — you’ll be able to spend the first few minutes of your party greeting your guests, and not running around in the kitchen while they awkwardly stand about.
 (And chances are your friends will be happy to help.)